-- 2. The Edit Colors dialog box appears. - In the dialog box window, scroll down and select one of the undefined color numbers, like <User65> (the first definable color available). - Enter the color name in the Color Name data field and click Rename.
-The name entered replaces User <65> in the colors list, as displayed here.
+2. The Edit Colors dialog box appears.

+- 3. In the dialog box window, scroll down and select one of the undefined color numbers, like <User65> (the first definable color available). - 4.
+Enter the color name in the Color Name data field and click Rename.
+The name entered replaces User <65> in the colors list, as displayed here. - 5.
+Click Define.
+The color display appears on the screen.